MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab11_Azure.md

 Complete source code files for this lab can be found in the  C:\Labfiles\L11\Resources folder.

-## Exercise 1: Configure an Azure AD application user and add the user to Dataverse
+## Exercise 1: Configure an Microsoft Entra application user and add the user to Dataverse

 **Objective:** In this exercise, you will configure an application user that will be used to connect the Azure Function back to Microsoft Dataverse.

-### Task 1.1: Register Azure AD Application
+### Task 1.1: Register Application in Microsoft Entra

-1. Navigate to Azure Active Directory.
+1. Navigate to Microosft Entra portal

-- Sign in to the [Azure Active Directory portal](https://aad.portal.azure.com/).
+- Sign in to the [Microsoft Entra  portal](https://entra.microsoft.com/).

    > **Note:** You must be logged in with an organization account in the same tenant as your Microsoft Dataverse Environment.
 This does **NOT** have to be the account for your Azure subscription.